vagelisp/camptix-coupon-generator/README.txt

 4. Click on the Generate Coupons button.
 5. The plugin will create the coupons and log the creation.
 6. View the log file and list the created coupons on the Coupons page.

+== Frequently Asked Questions ==
+= How do I import a CSV file? =
+1. Prepare a CSV file with the following columns: code, discount_price, discount_percent, quantity, email.
+The code and the quantity columns are required, the rest are optional however you should have discount_price or discount_percent.
+Add an email column if you want to send an email to each coupon recipient.
+2. Import the CSV file on the Coupons Generator page.
+3. Click on the Generate Coupons button.
+4. The plugin will create the coupons and log the creation.
+5. View the log file and list the created coupons on the Coupons page.

+= How do I view the log file? =
+The log file is available on the Coupons Generator page.
+You can view the log file and download it as a CSV file.

+= How do I view the coupons? =
+The coupons are available on the Coupons page.
+You can view the coupons and download them as a CSV file.

 ### Support